virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - [All Containers By Group](#all-containers-by-group)
 - [All Containers By Type](#all-containers-by-type)

 ## Particular Container
-Use `nodeId` parameter to select a particular container.
+The `nodeId` parameter is used to select a particular container for the action to be executed at it.
+If you know the Node ID (displayed at the Jelastic dashboard) of a container, you can set it statically.

-If you know the ID of a container on which you want to perform an action, you can set it statically:
+For example:

 ```
 {